spdk/spdk/scripts/perf/nvmf/README.md

   interfaces.
 Default: disabled.
 - tuned_profile - tunedadm profile to apply on the system before starting the test.
-- adq_enable - bool; only for TCP transport.
-  Configure system modules, NIC settings and create priority traffic classes for ADQ testing.
-You need and ADQ-capable NIC like the Intel E810.
 - irq_scripts_dir - path to scripts directory of Mellanox mlnx-tools package;
   Used to run set_irq_affinity.sh script.
   Default: /usr/src/local/mlnx-tools/ofed_scripts